 For Yard

-When it comes to using wood ashes in the garden, it’s important to use caution.
+When using wood ashes in the garden, it’s important to use caution.
 Wood ashes are high in pH and can easily throw off the balance of your soil, so it’s important to know the safest amount of ash to use.

-To safely use wood ashes in the garden, start by testing your soil.
+To safely use wood ashes in the garden, test your soil.
 This will help you determine how much ash you can safely use without throwing off the balance of your soil.
-Generally, for every 10 square feet of garden, you should use about one cup of wood ash, or you can say 5 pounds per 100 square feet of soil per year.
+Generally, for every 10 square feet of garden, you should use about one cup of wood ash or 5 pounds per 100 square feet of soil annually.

 If you have a large garden or need to increase the ash used, it’s best to spread it out over several applications rather than applying it all at once.